nestordemeure/GoogleHashCode2014/README.md

 ## Solutions :

-During the competition, the winning team used C++ and an "iterative optimization algorithm" that's all I k
+During the competition, the winning team used C++ and an ["iterative optimization algorithm"](https://france.googleblog.com/2014/04/200-developpeurs-pour-relever-le-defi.html) that's all I know.

 Another [solution](https://github.com/jilljenn/hashcode2014/blob/master/haskell-le-langage-de-l-eternel/explication.md), in Haskell.
 The main difference with my approach is that they start by sending the cars to random junctions on the map.
 It would probably have improved my performances.